-Join us every Saturday from January 30 to February 27 for a unique adventure as we explore creative drama.
+Join us every Saturday from September 18 through October 16 for a unique adventure as we explore creative drama.

 All children play.
 Play is a basic, vital human disposition.
 Play allows humans to realize their highest aspirations and ideals.
 Through play, children learn the skills necessary to effectively participate in their world.
 Using techniques from storytelling, music, dance and theatre we harness the child's natural ability to play, moving in a progressive manner from Free Play to Guided Play (Creative Dramatics) to Formal Play.